-Command and control systems are vital for the success of malicious campaigns, and they are analyzed in detail by security companies that work around the clock to shut them down.
-This results in a â€œcat and mouseâ€ game between attackers employing new features to make the take down process more complex and time consuming, and security vendors that strive to protect their customers.
-Historically, C&C systems were hosted at IP addresses or host names hard-coded into malware samples.
+Command and control systems are vital for the success of malicious campaigns and are analyzed in detail by security companies that work around the clock to shut them down.
+This results in a â€œcat and mouseâ€ game between attackers employing new features to make the take-down process more complex and time-consuming, and security vendors striving to protect their customers.
+Historically, C&C systems were hosted at IP addresses or hostnames hard-coded into malware samples.
 Disabling such services was often easy and quick, and as such, these kinds of malicious campaigns didnâ€™t remain active for too long.

-Attackers evolved from these fixed IPs and hosts to more complex methods: fast flux domains, lists of domain names, peer to peer communications, Tor services and DGA domains.
-Ransomware binaries need an encryption key known by the attacker and wonâ€™t encrypt victims’ files if they canâ€™t communicate with a command and control system.
+Attackers evolved to more complex methods: fast-flux domains, lists of domain names, peer to peer communications, Tor services, and domains generated via algorithms (DGAs).
+Ransomware binaries, for example, need an encryption key known by the attacker and wonâ€™t encrypt victims’ files if they canâ€™t communicate with a command and control system.
 Similarly, malware that canâ€™t reach its C&C wonâ€™t relay stolen personal and financial information.
-Some ransomware families employ a DGA that generates 1,000 new domain names every day.
-Samples installed on victimsâ€™ computers try to resolve each of the domains in the list, one at a time, until it successfully communicates with a C&C. This strategy complicates the take down process because the attacker can register any of the 1,000 domains and that domain is good only for one day.
-Therefore, if today’s domain is taken down, the attacker has another 1,000 options tomorrow.
+Some ransomware families employ DGAs that generate hundreds or thousands of new domain names every day.
+Samples installed on victimsâ€™ computers try to resolve each of the domains, one at a time until it successfully communicates with a C&C. This strategy complicates the take-down process because the attacker can register any of the hundreds or thousands of domains and that domain will be used by the malware sample only for one day.
+The next day, a new list is generated.
+Therefore, if todayâ€™s domain is taken down, the attacker has another chance tomorrow.

 This highlights the necessity of actively blocking access to domain names generated via DGAs, as well as to command and control URLs.